picklericks/hello-world/README.md

     print("The game of coin toss!
 You chose " + guess + ".")
     result = random.randint(1, 2)

-#how the flip will be interpreted
     if result == 1:
         print("Heads!")
     elif result == 2:
         print("Tails!")

-#have the guess input be taken as a word
     if (guess == "Heads" and result == 1) or (guess == "Tails" and result == 2):
         print("--------------")
         print("You won {}".format(bet))
         return bet
     else:
         print("--------------")
         print("You lost {}".format(bet))